amex american express membership rewards transfer partners

 Virgin Atlantic

 Amex frequently has transfer bonuses of 30% to Virgin Atlantic, which can make a good deal even better.
-The best use of Virgin Atlantic points is a Round trip to Japan on ANA in Business or First Class.
-Round trip in First is just 110,000 – 120,000 miles, which is absolutely fantastic for more than 24 hours in ANA First Class.
+The best use of Virgin Atlantic points is a ticket to Japan on ANA in Business or First Class.
+One way in First is just 72,500 – 85,000 miles, which is absolutely fantastic for more than 12 hours in ANA First Class but an even better value (if you don’t mind just business class is to spend just 45,000 – 47,500 points from the US to/from Japan.

 AsiaMiles